mmark-md/mmark/README.md

 [![Coverage Status](https://coveralls.io/repos/mrkkrp/mmark/badge.svg?branch=master&service=github)](https://coveralls.io/github/mrkkrp/mmark?branch=master)

 MMark (read “em-mark”) is a strict markdown processor for writers.
-“Strict” means that not every input is considered a valid markdown document and parse errors are possible and even desirable, because they allow to spot markup issues without searching for them in rendered document.
-If a markdown document passes MMark parser, then it'll most certainly produce HTML without quirks.
+“Strict” means that not every input is considered valid markdown document and parse errors are possible and even desirable, because they allow to spot markup issues without searching for them in rendered document.
+If a markdown document passes MMark parser, then it'll likely produce HTML without quirks.
 This feature makes it a good choice for writers and bloggers.

 MMark in its current state features: